razorpay/ifsc/README.md

 but that file doesn't seem to be updated.

-You will need ruby and wget to run the script, which is just `sh bootstrap.sh`.
+You will need ruby and wget to run the script, which is just `cd scripts && sh bootstrap.sh`.
 This will scrape the list page, download all the excel files in the `sheets/` directory, parse them and generate datasets in the `data/` directory.